Linaro/lava/doc/content/admin/basic-tutorials/instance/upgrade.md

 ## When to upgrade

 We advice to always upgrade to the latest released version.
-Only the latest release will include new features and fix bugs (including security issues).
+Only the latest release will include new features and bug fixes (including security issues).

-XXXX

 ## How to upgrade

-XXX

 Currently, LAVA does not allow for zero-downtime upgrade.